Factbox: Candidates to succeed Merkel as CDU party leader

 However, his anti-immigration rhetoric at the height of the refugee crisis cost him sympathy among Merkel allies.

-His public friendship with Richard Grenell, U.S. President Donald Trump’s ambassador to Berlin, has also raised eyebrows among conservatives who dislike Trump’s policy style.
+His public friendship with Richard Grenell, U.S. President Donald Trump’s ambassador to Berlin, has also alienated some conservatives who dislike Trump’s policy style.

-Spahn is a Catholic like Kramp-Karrenbauer but, despite the church’s opposition to gay partnerships, is married to Daniel Funke, a senior journalist at the glossy magazine Bunte.
+Like Kramp-Karrenbauer, Spahn is a Catholic but, despite the church’s opposition to gay partnerships, he is married to Daniel Funke, a senior journalist at the glossy magazine Bunte.

 Merz, a member of the CDU’s conservative wing, has coined the idea of a German ‘Leitkultur’, or ‘lead culture’, with which he called on Muslim immigrants to assimilate and to adopt German values and traditions.